-Gelato and Ice-Cream are the all-time favorite desserts, loved by people of every age.
+Gelato and Ice-Cream are the all-time favourite desserts, loved by people of every age.
 Their appearance is quite similar, which can make it a little hard to tell the difference between the two.

-However, these creamy frozen delicacies are quite different.
-Gelato and Ice-Cream, when viewed in the context of the origin, churning process, the texture, or ingredients, can help spot the difference.
+However, these creamy frozen delicacies are pretty different.
+Gelato and Ice-Cream, when viewed in the context of the origin, churning process, texture, or ingredients, can help spot the difference.

-While their appearances can be quite deceptive, their texture and flavor can help one distinguish.
-The temperatures at which both are served varies distinctly.
+While their appearances can be quite deceptive, their texture and flavour can help one distinguish them.
+The temperatures at which both are served vary distinctly.

-From the way they both melt into your mouth, to the boldness of flavors applied, you can easily tell the difference once you know the following factors:
+From the way they both melt into your mouth to the boldness of the flavours applied, you can quickly tell the difference once you know the following factors:

 Gelato vs Ice Cream